Need to restore a set of scraped rims? No worries, this alloy wheel refurbishment guide has got you covered.

-Scraping your rims on the kerb; bad times.
-Bagging a bargain set of rare rims on a forum or well-known auction site; good times!
+On a modified car, a fresh set of aftermarket wheels can often make or break the look of your car.
+Scraping those rims on the curb – bad times.
+Bagging a bargain set of rare wheels on a forum or well-known auction site – good times!
 Both have one thing in common though… pretty soon you’ll be looking for a refurb.

-Deflate the tyres and break the bead, (push the rubber away from the edge of the rim).
+Deflate the tires and break the bead, (push the rubber away from the edge of the rim).
 Mask them up with paper and masking tape.
-It’s best to take the tyres and valves off completely but not essential.
+It’s best to take the tires and valves off completely but not essential.

-First thing’s first, give ‘em a good scrub.
+Firstly on our alloy wheel refurbishment guide, you need to give your wheels a good scrub.
 You need to get in there with a brush, wheel cleaner and plenty of soapy water.
-Any dirt, grease or brake dust has gotta go!
-You’ll be suprised how long this first step will take but the prep is worth it.
+Any dirt, grease or brake dust has got to go!
+You’ll be surprised how long this first step will take but the prep is worth it.

 Remove any loose or flaky paint with a wire brush and give the whole lot a good going over with some medium wet and dry or a Scotch Pad.
 Get into all those fiddly corners because ‘keying’ the entire surface will make the paint stick.

-If you choose full-on spandangleyness, hit ‘em with a couple of coats of primer before the top coat.
+For the best possible finish, layer each rim with a couple of coats of primer before the topcoat.
 Or to be quick, use Hammerite.
-Spray in a well-ventilated area and, to help the paint stick, make sure it’s nice’n’warm.
+Spray in a well-ventilated area and, to help the paint stick, make sure it’s nice and warm too.

-Depending on the paint you use it could be anything between a few hours to a couple of days before they dry and harden enough to go back on the car.
-Usually the longer you leave them alone the better.
-In the meantime though it’s job done so feel free to be proud of your handywork and generally strut round like you own the place.
+It’s now time for the final step of your alloy wheel refurbishment.
+You can unleash your inner artist and start spraying the rims with a topcoat of paint.
+Depending on the paint you use, it could be anything between a few hours to a couple of days before your wheels dry and harden enough to go back on the car.
+Usually, the longer you leave them alone the better.
+In the meantime though, it’s job done, so feel free to be proud of your handywork and generally strut around like you own the place.